rand-asswad/WCA1-docs/parts/5_conclusion.md

-While I didn't get the opportunity to pursue a PhD thesis in this project, I have decided, with the help and guidance of my supervisors, to enroll in a theoretical mathematics Master's degree at University of Franche-Comté in Besançon.
+While I didn't get the opportunity to pursue a PhD thesis in this project, I have decided, with the help and guidance of my supervisors, to enroll in a theoretical mathematics Master's degree at University of Lorraine in Nancy.
-The program focuses on analysis, algebra and PDEs from a theoretical point of view, which would allow me, combined with my skills in applied mathematics that I cultivated at INSA Rouen Normandie, to pursue a PhD in these domains.
+The program focuses on PDEs and control theory from a theoretical point of view, which would allow me, combined with my skills in applied mathematics that I cultivated at INSA Rouen Normandie, to pursue a PhD in these domains.